 Civil War-era graves are disturbed by thieves.

-The Bureau of Land Management (BLM) and the U.S. Forest Service track archeological crimes in New Mexico.
+The Bureau of Land Management (BLM), the U.S. Forest Service, and the FBI track archaeological crimes in the Four Corners.

-An amateur archeologist hunts for Civil War relics on private properties.
+An amateur archaeologist hunts for Civil War relics on private properties.

-Looters take advantage of dropping lake levels to find hidden artifacts.
+Looters take advantage of dropping lake levels in Texas to find hidden artifacts.

 Websites, Books, Journal Articles, and Databases